Locations

 Microsoft’s EA paperwork can be complex, and mistakes or omissions can happen.
 If you negotiated a discount, ensure the SKU pricing in the quote reflects it.

-If you got special terms (like extended use of a product for migration), ensure an amendment is included.
+If you have special terms (such as extended use of a product for migration), ensure an amendment is included.
 It’s wise to involve your legal or procurement counsel to confirm everything is in order.
 Don’t rely on verbal assurances – people change roles, and memories fade.

 Also, understand any buyer’s responsibilities that got added (e.g., a commitment to purchase a certain amount of Azure).
 You must be aware of following through, or you could incur penalties or lose the benefit.